Be found at the exact moment they are searching. Sign up and Get Listed

-Characterized by tormenting obsessions associated with physical appearance, Body Dysmorphic Disorder (BDD) is considered to be similar to OCD, and as such is recognized as one of the obsessive-compulsive spectrum disorders.
-Several million people in this country are believed to have BDD, and most first pursue medical treatment to correct the perceived flaw in their appearance, rather than seeking more appropriate psychological care.
+Characterized by tormenting obsessions associated with physical appearance, body dysmorphia (BDD) is considered to be similar to OCD and as such is recognized as one of the obsessive-compulsive spectrum disorders.
+Several million people in this country are believed to have BDD, and most first pursue medical treatment to correct the perceived flaw in their appearance rather than seeking psychological care.
 Any body part can be the focus of BDD, though most people with the disorder will focus on fears associated with features around the head or face, such as hair, nose, or skin tone.
-Complicating the clinical picture is the fact that approximately half of those with BDD may become delusional at times, and as many as 25%-30% may make suicide attempts.
+Complicating the clinical picture is the fact that approximately half of those with BDD may become delusional at times.
+As many as 25%-30% may make suicide attempts.

 Like any condition, the severity of BDD exists on a continuum.
-It is not, however, uncommon to encounter sufferers who have become disabled, and cannot work or effectively carry on relationships because of the troubling obsessions, and time consuming compulsive behaviors.
+It is not uncommon to encounter individuals with the condition who cannot work or effectively carry on relationships because of the troubling obsessions and time-consuming compulsive behaviors.
 Many of these people could be helped with proper treatment, as such does exist in the form of cognitive-behavioral therapy and medications.
-Tragically, many sufferers go without appropriate professional help, as too few clinicians are familiar with the process of assessing for BDD, and fewer still possess the skills necessary for treatment.
+Tragically, many people experiencing these conditions go without appropriate professional help, as too few clinicians are familiar with the process of assessing for BDD and fewer still possess the skills necessary for treatment.

 This Web Conference is designed to help clinicians:

-Mr. Granet is a clinical social worker with the Palo Alto Medical Foundation Department of Psychiatry and Behavioral Health, and in June 2008 opened the OCD-BDD Clinic of Northern California in Redwood City.
-He has developed a treatment program effective within managed care restrictions, and has written on the subject.
-He facilitates treatment groups for both panic disorder, and OC spectrum disorders, with the emphasis of each group being on cognitive-behavioral therapy.
-Mr. Granet helped to organize the first BDD conference in North America at UCLA in 2005, and presented again at the 2006 conference in New York at Hofstra University.
+Mr. Granet is a clinical social worker with the Palo Alto Medical Foundation Department of Psychiatry and Behavioral Health, and in June 2008, he opened the OCD-BDD Clinic of Northern California in Redwood City.
+He has developed a treatment program that is effective within managed care restrictions and has written on the subject.
+He facilitates treatment groups for both panic and obsessive-compulsive spectrum disorders, with the emphasis of each group being cognitive behavioral therapy.
+Mr. Granet helped to organize the first BDD conference in North America at UCLA in 2005 and presented again at the 2006 conference in New York at Hofstra University.
 Mr. Granet is a member of the National Association of Social Workers, the International OCD Foundation, and the Trichotillomania Learning Center.